bru1987/euler/_posts/.ipynb_checkpoints/Problem-001-checkpoint.md

 ### Solution #1

 This is the brute force method.
 On the solution below, a counter is initiated from 1 up until 1000.
 Whenever i is a multiple of 3 or 5 (something that can be easily cheked with the modulus operator `%`), the variable `sum` (initiated in zero) will be incremented of `i`.
-The flowchart can be found [here](https://drive.google.com/file/d/1w72SewUXMZ-fArXdZ6vG1b1EZ8qTqmu7/view?usp=sharing).
+The flowchart can be found XXX here XXX.

 ```python